BlockMechanic/rain/doc/tor.md

-# TOR SUPPORT IN SUPERCOIN
+# TOR SUPPORT IN RAIN

 It is possible to run Rain Core as a Tor hidden service, and connect to such services.